Could Mike Trout and Bryce Harper become baseball's all-time greatest superstar duo?

 Would that mean we are seeing the best tandem of hitters we've ever seen in the game at the same time?

-Let's run through the Top 12.
+Let's run through the top 12.
 Why 12?
-Because a Top 10 is standard, but I wanted to write about No. 11, and No. 12 deserves to be written about.
+Because a top 10 is standard, but I wanted to write about No. 11, and No. 12 deserves to be written about.
 Anyway, after we get through this list, we'll get to my broader point.

 Note: The list identifies the last year for each three-year total of weighted runs created (wRC).
 For example, for No. 11 on my list -- 2004: Barry Bonds and Albert Pujols -- 2004 denotes the wRC total from 2002 to 2004.
 For further details, see the accompanying inline: How the best were determined.